Yuba County Probate — What Heirs Need to Know

 Yuba County local rules and procedures

-Monday probate calendar.
+Monday probate calendar at 9:00 a.m.
 Under Local Rule 4.0(A), the Probate Calendar is heard every Monday at 9:00 a.m.
 (Tuesday if Monday is a holiday).
-Guardianship matters follow at 10:00 a.m.
+Guardianship matters follow at 10:00 a.m. on the same day.
 All probate matters are calendared for hearing a minimum of 15 calendar days after filing.
+The clerk sets the hearing date upon filing of the first petition, and all subsequent documents (proofs of service, publication, subscribing witness, etc.) must bear that hearing date per Rule 4.0(B).

-Orders submitted at filing.
-Per Local Rule 4.0(D), proposed orders must be submitted to the Probate Division at the time the petition is filed — not later.
-The hearing date must be stated in the order.
-This requirement catches many attorneys by surprise and can cause delays if not followed.
+Orders must be submitted at filing — not later.
+Per Local Rule 4.0(D), proposed orders must be submitted to the Probate Division at the time the petition is filed, and the hearing date must be stated in the order.
+This requirement is stricter than most California courts, which typically allow proposed orders to be submitted days or weeks before the hearing.
+Failing to include the order at filing can cause delays.

 Attorney fee calculations required.
 Under Local Rule 4.1(A), any petition that includes a request for statutory attorney's fees must include a calculation showing how the fee was determined.
-Simply requesting "statutory fees" without the computation is insufficient.
+Simply requesting "statutory fees" without the computation is insufficient — the petition must show the step-by-step statutory calculation.

-Investigation costs as estate liens.
+Investigation costs become a lien on the estate.
 Per Local Rule 4.0(E), court investigations for guardianship and conservatorship petitions are conducted at filing and at each accounting.
-Investigation charges are assessed pursuant to Probate Code Section 1513.1 and become a lien on the estate until paid.
+Investigation charges are assessed pursuant to Probate Code section 1513.1 and become a lien on the estate until paid.
+Additionally, filing fees initially waived under hardship provisions may be recovered at the time of appointment — if the fiduciary has the ability to reimburse the court, waived fees become due before letters are issued per Rule 4.0(F).

 Yuba County probate timeline